-Teresa has been a Children’s Librarian since 2017.
-She has received a Bachelor’s of Science in Early Childhood Education from the University of Wisconsin-Stout and her Master’s in Library and Information Science from the University of South Carolina.
-Prior to the Pauline Haass Public Library, Teresa was the reference intern for both the Children and Adult departments at the New Berlin Public Library and also worked as a four year old teacher at KinderCare.
+Teresa has been a children’s librarian since 2017.
+She holds a bachelor of science degree in early childhood education from the University of Wisconsin-Stout and her master of library and information science degree from the University of South Carolina.
+Prior to the Pauline Haass Public Library, Teresa was the reference intern for both the children and adult departments at the New Berlin Public Library.
+Teresa enjoys planning and running some of our bigger programs such as Harry Potter book night, IditaRead and our popular American Girl programs.
+She loves coming up with new program ideas so everyone in the community can find one they want to attend.
 She enjoys finding new books for all readers and loves when they fall in love with their new find.
-While she reads a lot of YA, some of her favorite Children’s books are The Year of the Perfect Christmas Tree by Gloria Houston, More Bears by Kenn Nesbitt and the Harry Potter series (which she has read 4 times through).
+Some of Teresa’s favorite books are our large collection of spooky books, horse books, summer camp books, and, of course, Harry Potter.

 Victoria VanZile, Children’s Library Associate

-Victoria VanZile has been a Youth Services Associate at Pauline Haass Public Library since the summer of 2017.
-She has an associate’s degree in Early Childhood Education from MATC Madison and a B.A. in religion from Wartburg College in Waverly, Iowa, where her favorite class by far was Children’s Literature.
+Victoria VanZile has been a youth services associate at Pauline Haass Public Library since the summer of 2017.
+She has an associate degree in early childhood education from MATC Madison and a bachelor of arts degree in religion from Wartburg College in Iowa, where her favorite class by far was Children’s Literature.
 Before joining the library staff Victoria was a K3/K4 teacher in Milwaukee.
-She also worked in a children’s bookstore in Minneapolis for many years (the one with the Manx cats and bantam chickens that run around the store—so she is used to chaos).
-Victoria is the mother of three children and she and her husband are in the process to adopt again (see previous comment about chaos.)
+She also worked at the Wild Rumpus children’s bookstore in Minneapolis for many years (the one with the Manx cats and bantam chickens that run around the store—so she is used to chaos).
+Victoria is the mother of four active children (see previous comment about chaos).
 Her favorite read-aloud picture books are by Phyllis Root and her favorite illustrators are LeUyen Pham, Kadir Nelson, and Yuyi Morales.
 If you mention anything about Doctor Who, she will be your new best friend.